matteocourthoud/Phd-Industrial-Organization/README.md

 # Empirical Industrial Organization
-In this repository I collect the lecture notes and code for an advanced course in Empirical Industrial Organization.
+In this repository, I collect the lecture notes and code for an advanced course in Empirical Industrial Organization.
 All code is written in Julia.

+The goal of the class is to make Empirical Industrial Organization knowledge and tools available to everyone.
+Therefore, I will devote most of the focus on the logic behind theory and on the connection between theory and practical implementation.
+This is also the reason why I decided to make the lecture notes and code publicly available on Github and picked Julia as a programming language.
+Julia has the advantage of being extremely readable for what concerns algebra, while being faster than Matlab and, most importantly, free.

 ## Content